1 BPF Instruction Set Architecture (ISA)

 1.4.5 Legacy BPF Packet access instructions

 BPF previously introduced special instructions for access to packet data that were carried over from classic BPF.
+These instructions used an instruction class of LD, a size modifier of W, H, or B, and a mode modifier of ABS or IND.
+The ‘dst_reg’ and ‘offset’ fields were set to zero, and ‘src_reg’ was set to zero for ABS.
 However, these instructions are deprecated and should no longer be used.
+All legacy packet access instructions belong to the “packet” conformance group.